ErpNetDocs/tech/modules/crm/pos/fiscal-receipt-template.md

    ![Pictures](pictures/variables.png)

   > [!WARNING]
   > Keep in mind that writing interpolated strings comes with a few rules and limitations.
-The width of a row is considered a unique parameter for each cash register.
-Therefore, certain symbols need to be added when you want to align or fill out fiscal receipt rows.
+The width of a line is considered a unique parameter for each cash register.
+Therefore, certain symbols need to be added when you want to align or fill out fiscal receipt lines.

-   * You should use the following operators to transfer interpolated strings to another row:
+   * You should use the following operators to transfer interpolated strings to another line:

      "\r\n", "\\n", "'\\r", "\n", "\r".

-     The string will be transfered into a new row as long as it contains symbols such as "<CR> <LF>, <CR>, <LF>" or a sequence of "\n" or "\r" symbols.
+     The string will be transfered into a new line as long as it contains symbols such as "<CR> <LF>, <CR>, <LF>" or a sequence of "\n" or "\r" symbols.

-  * To prevent receipts becoming too long in size, there is a limit in terms of how many symbols can be provided and how many new rows with interpolated strings can be created.
+  * To prevent receipts becoming too long in size, there is a limit in terms of how many symbols can be provided and how many new lines with interpolated strings can be created.

-   * Text will be automatically trasferred on a new line as long as identical symbols are present to fill the rest of the previous line.
-In that case, the identical symbols will be scrapped and whatever follows them is moved to a new line.
+   * Text on one line will be automatically trasferred on a new line if identical symbols are present to fill the entire new line.
+In that case, the line with identical symbols is considered "separating" and it will be scrapped, but whatever preceded it will be moved to a new line.

      **Example:**